Which numbers can send Global SMS?

 How can I get started with Global SMS?

-- To use Global SMS, we recommend that you upgrade your account, but you can use your trial account by following these instructions.
+- To use Global SMS, we recommend that you upgrade your project, but you can use your trial project by following these instructions.

 - If you don’t already have one, please purchase an SMS-enabled phone number.
 You may not need a Twilio phone number if you plan to send messages using alphanumeric sender ID.

-- By default, Twilio Accounts are enabled to send SMS messages to any supported country.
+- By default, Twilio projects are enabled to send SMS messages to any supported country.
 You can double check the permissions on the SMS Global Permissions page.

 - Try using our API Explorer to send a message.
 Simply fill out the required fields and click “Make Request”.